jfspps/Data-Structures-and-Algorithms/17_LinkedLists.md

 ## Moving along the linked list ##

-A useful set of statements in which the head node traverses the linked list is given below:.
+A useful set of statements in which the head node traverses the linked list is given below.
 Pointer `q` is the temporary pointer which traverses across the linked list.
 Pointer `p` is initially located in the stack, as the head node.

 ```cpp
 struct Node *p, *q;